 Windows versions supporting Unicode:

-Although you can edit and publish projects on any language version of Windows that is properly configured you can only test the published Unicode HTML Help properly on a version of Windows with a matching language.
+Although you can publish your Unicode language projects to CHM on any language version of Windows that is properly configured, you can only test published CHM files generated with Unicode languages on a version of Windows with a matching language.

-For example, Chinese HTML Help can only be tested properly on a Chinese version of Windows.
+For example, Chinese CHM files can only be tested properly on a Chinese version of Windows.
 You may be able to display the help, but things like full-text search and the index will not work correctly.
+The table of contents may also be displayed with garbled characters.

-This means that ideally, a matching language version of Windows XP or later is required for development of help in Unicode-based languages.
-You need a Chinese Windows to develop Chinese help, Thai Windows to develop Thai help and so on.
+This means that in practise, a matching language version of Windows is required for development of help in Unicode-based languages Microsoft HTML Help CHM files.
+You need a Chinese Windows to develop Chinese CHM files, Thai Windows to develop Thai CHM files, and so on.

-WebHelp, Windows Exe and ePUB eBooks, DOCX, Visual Studio Help:
+WebHelp, eWriter Help, ePub eBooks, DOCX, Visual Studio Help:

 Requirements for viewing Unicode-based help:

-You can view Unicode help in these formats with any version of Windows 95 or later provided you have the necessary language support installed to display the language in question.
+You can view Unicode help in these formats with any current version of Windows, provided you have the necessary language support installed to display the language in question.
 The browser and word processor used to display WebHelp and DOCX must be Unicode-enabled, of course.
-The operating system must also be able to run the reader software for ePUB – some readers may not run on very early versions of Windows.

-You can display Unicode-based languages with any version of Windows XP or later provided you have the necessary support installed to display the language you are using.
-However, some features of the help, such as the full-text search and index, will only work properly on Windows versions with a matching language.
+You can display CHM files generated from Unicode-based language projects with any current version of Windows, provided you have the necessary support installed to display the language you are using.
+However, some features of the help, such as the full-text search, the index, and possibly also the TOC, will only work properly on Windows versions with a matching language.

 Visual Studio Help: